-I work for Software Alliance Wales as a workshop developer and deliverer.
 I have research interests in social media, web technologies, human computer interaction, information retrieval, natural language processing and machine learning.

 If you want to know more about me why not check out my profile on some of the sites to the right

 If you need to email me for what ever reason you can reach me using my online form located here, but first you will have to know a little about my university life to send a message.